lexie

 PROJECT ANNOUCEMENTS

 -Castella Bean Ranch Pilot Project!
-Is a collaboration with my pal, Angela, where we explore combining an animal sanctuary with rehabilitation for DV/SA survivors.
-We have our first pilot programming this fall as we explore!
+Is a collaboration with my pal, Angela, where we explore transforming her ranchito into an animal sanctuary with rehabilitation for DV/SA survivors.
+We recently had our first pilot programming as we explore!
+More to come.

--My new anthology, Meet Me There, Another Time,is now in production at Jessica Kingsley Publishers.
+-My new anthology, Meet Me There, Another Time, is now finding a new publishing home.
 It is focused on queer and trans people writing to places they've had to leave behind.
-It is due for a summer 2026 release.
+More soon.

 -I recontinuedPatreon,where you can support me and my work directly!